(This is the Lesson Plan 3 for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 - Lead-In: Today we are going to learn how to determine point of view and factors that contribute to the author’s perspective.
 We will practice this very important skill over the next three days.

-- Lesson: Recall Grandma’s description of Celilo from “I Wish I Could Have Seen the Falls.” from Episode 1 (reread select descriptions from the text).
+- Lesson: Recall Grandma’s description of Celilo from “I Wish I Could Have Seen the Falls.” from Lesson Plan 1 (reread select descriptions from the text).
 Now, let’s read from Lewis and Clark’s journal.
 They were there and traded there, too.
 As I read, draw what you envision.

 - Read the journal entry, especially the parts where they describe the commerce of “The Great Mart.”